Medayoubadri/alx-low_level_programming/0x0C-more_malloc_free/README.md

 ---

-hey, did you know that octopuses have three hearts? and sharks have two penises!
+hey, did you know that octopuses 🐙 have three ❤️ ? and sharks 🦈 have TWO penises 🍆!
 Just something to ponder while your code compiles.